mstksg/inCode/copy/entries/the-baby-paradox.md

 ## Haskell as a Theorem Prover

-Anyway now let's talk about Haskell.
+Anyway now let's talk about Haskell and how we can express and prove this paradox in it.
 First, some background: when using Haskell as a theorem prover, you represent the theorem as a type, and _proving_ it involves _constructing_ a value of that type --- you create an inhabitant of that type.

 Using the Curry-Howard correspondence (often also called the Curry-Howard isomorphism), we can pair some simple logical connectives with types: